abj247/maicbf/README.md

 This will evaluate the model for 1024 agents and will detect deadlock, resolve deadlock track collision, resolve collision for all agents using mpc-cbf controller save cbf data and time to goal for each agents in a csv file with pretrained wieights trained with 4 agents.
 For pretrained weights see [models](https://github.com/abj247/MA-ICBF/tree/master/models).

+### Running Baselines

+The [baselines](https://github.com/abj247/MA-ICBF/tree/master/baselines) contains the baselines used in the research for comparison.
+This includes the control barrier function approaches and MARL algortihms.
+The methods are PIC, InforMARL, GCBF, MACBF.